-This MA programme offers a critical exploration of social media within contemporary networked societies and trains students to work with (big) data in a responsible way.
+This MA program offers a critical exploration of social media within contemporary networked societies and trains students to work with (big) data in a responsible way.
 Social media have changed the fabric of everyday life and society.
 This has had important implications for how we inform ourselves, with whom we connect and in which ways, how we organize our daily lives, and how we perform as citizens.
 Knowledge of the ways these quickly emerging communication infrastructures are fundamentally transforming society is indispensable.
-At a time when intensive data-gathering and analysis is key for companies and governments, this MA programme’s theoretical approach to social media and their data-driven impact on society helps students in understanding and reflecting on critical issues in order to respond to current societal transformations.
+At a time when intensive data-gathering and analysis is key for companies and governments, this MA program’s theoretical approach to social media and their data-driven impact on society helps students in understanding and reflecting on critical issues in order to respond to current societal transformations.
 From a practical perspective, students are trained to investigate social media data in the context of social, political and economic change.

 Chat live with students from University of Groningen

 Do you want to know what it's like to study at University of Groningen?
 Visit the link below to student ambassadors and get answers to all of your burning questions about academic and student life.

 language test - Additional requirements English (also for pre-master applicants): A VWO diploma or a subject certificate for VWO English (mark 6 or higher), minimum requirement of TOEFL iBT 90 (with a minimum of 21 on all items), or IELTS 6.5 (with a minimum of 6 on all items).
 Cambridge C1 Advanced or C2 Proficiency with a minimum score of 180.
 If you have a VWO diploma a language test is not required.

 previous education - Students with a BA degree from a University for Applied Sciences (HBO) cannot apply directly for the MA Media Studies track in Social Media Society